Coronavirus Team Update

 - recommend extra support using a particular intervention

-A Parent Advice Service is run by the EPS independently of its work in schools.
-This service is open to all children young people and their families living in Hackney.
+The sessions are open to all children young people and their families living in Hackney.
+This includes:

 - very young children not yet in school

 - children and young people who are out of school

 - children and young people who live in Hackney and attend settings in other boroughs